aurelien-boch/LibFd/readme.md

 ### Description
 The Pipe class is just a wrapper of the C pipe function.
-It allows you to create a pipe, read and write in it.
-It also give you an access to the fd if you want to use it with the FdMonitor class.
+It allows you to create a pipe, read and write to it.
+It also gives you an access to the fd if you want to use it with the FdMonitor class.

 ### Some examples
-Writing and reading data into a pipe:
+Writing and reading data in and out of a pipe:
 ```c++
 #include <iostream>
 #include "lib/libFd/include/Pipe.hpp"